citusdata/citus_docs/performance/performance_tuning.rst

 Adaptive executor is the default executor, and it can handle all workloads very efficiently.

-The adaptive executor is smart enough to use as less connections as possible to utilize minimal resources on the worker nodes for multi-shard queries.
-The executor starts using a single connection to a remote node, which is almost always cached so it doesn't incur any additional overhead.
-If the query execution finishes in citus.executor_slow_start_interval, we're done, no more connections are opened.
-Else, the executor keeps establishing new connections in every citus.executor_slow_start_interval.
+The adaptive executor conserves database connections to help reduce resource usage on worker nodes during multi-shard queries.
+When running a query, the executor begins by using a single -- usually precached -- connection to a remote node.
+If the query finishes within the time period specified by citus.executor_slow_start_interval, no more connections are required.
+Otherwise the executor gradually establishes new connections as directed by citus.executor_slow_start_interval.
+(See also https://docs.citusdata.com/en/latest/develop/api_guc.html#adaptive-executor-configuration)

 With the behavior explained above, the executor aims to open optimal number of connections to remote nodes.
 For short running multi-shard queries, like an index-only-scan on the shards, the executor may use only a single connection and execute all the queries on the shards over a single connection.
 For longer running multi-shard queries, the executor will keep opening connections to parallelize the execution on the remote nodes.
 If the queries on the shards take long (such as > 500ms), the executor converges to using one connection per shard (or up to citus.max_adaptive_executor_pool_size), in order to maximize the parallelism.